Embed This Data

 - FDI Inflow:

-Lars Løkke Rasmussen’s center-right Venstre party came in third in the June 2015 parliamentary elections, but Rasmussen became prime minister after forming a minority government.
-He also served as prime minister from 2009–2011.
-The center-left Social Democrats came in first in the election, and the Eurosceptic Danish People’s Party came in second.
+Denmark has evolved into a modern, prosperous nation.
+Lars Løkke Rasmussen’s center-right Liberal Party came in third in 2015 parliamentary elections, but Rasmussen became prime minister after forming a minority government.
+He also had served as prime minister from 2009 to 2011.
+The libertarian Liberal Alliance and the Conservative People’s Party joined Rasmussen’s alliance in November 2016, shoring up the minority government.
 Denmark has been a member of the European Union since 1973.
 Its economy depends heavily on foreign trade, and the private sector includes many small and medium-size companies.
-Measures put in place to decrease immigration, including delayed family reunification and temporary border controls, appear to be having an impact.
+Measures put in place to decrease immigration, including delayed family reunification and temporary border controls, have reduced the number of migrant arrivals.

-With a trustworthy, independent, and fair judicial system institutionalized throughout the economy, protection of property rights is strongly enforced.
-Intellectual property rights are respected, and enforcement is consistent with world standards.
-Levels of corruption are generally very low in Denmark, which was ranked first out of 168 countries surveyed in Transparency International’s 2015 Corruption Perceptions Index.
+Contracts are strongly enforced, and real and intellectual property rights are fully protected by a trustworthy, independent, and fair judicial system that is deeply institutionalized throughout the country.
+Citizens enjoy full due-process rights.
+Levels of corruption are generally very low in Denmark, which was ranked first as the world’s least corrupt nation in Transparency International’s 2016 Corruption Perceptions Index.

 The top personal income tax rate is 56 percent, and the top corporate tax rate is 23.5 percent.
-Other taxes include a value-added tax and an inheritance tax.
-The overall tax burden equals 50.9 percent of total domestic income.
-Government spending has amounted to 56.1 percent of total output (GDP) over the past three years, and budget deficits have averaged 0.5 percent of GDP.
-Public debt is equivalent to 45.6 percent of GDP.
+Other taxes include value-added and inheritance taxes.
+The overall tax burden equals 46.6 percent of total domestic income.
+Over the past three years, government spending has amounted to 54.6 percent of total output (GDP), and budget deficits have averaged 0.3 percent of GDP.
+Public debt is equivalent to 39.9 percent of GDP.